TerryQtt/amz-rvw-priv/README.md

-# Amazon Review API using Flask & Selectorlib
+# Ecommerce Review API using Flask & Selectorlib

-A very basic API to scrape product reviews from Amazon and get data in real time as JSON with all fields, that amazon product adverstising api does not provide you.
+A very basic API to scrape product reviews and get data in real time as JSON with all fields, that amazon product adverstising api does not provide you.

 Forked from [ScrapeHero/Amazon-Review-Scraper](https://github.com/scrapehero-code/amazon-review-scraper)